opencastsoftware/monitoring/README.md

 ### Dashboards and Visualisation

-To visualise these metrics, [Grafana](http://grafana.com) is included.
-It uses the Prometheus metrics as its datasource.
+To visualise metrics, [Grafana](http://grafana.com) is included.

+It uses Prometheus as its datasource.
+Dashboards for Elasticsearch, Prometheus and Zipkin metrics are included out of the box.

+Host metrics can also be collected by using the Prometheus [node_exporter](https://github.com/prometheus/node_exporter), but it is recommended to install and run this on the host directly.

 #### Adding new dashboards